-India culture has always had a underlying sensuality, with sensual gods such as Krishna, who came down from the heavens and cohabited with a virtual harem of women.
-Some of the stone reliefs, sculptures of India Hindu legends, feature exaggerated breasts and accentuate the sexuality of women; some of the Hindu religious-based art also features sexually provocative women.
+India Hindu culture has always embraced an underlying sensuality, with sensual gods such as Krishna, who came down from the heavens and cohabited with a virtual harem of women, and stone temple reliefs with sculptures from Hindu legends featuring exaggerated female body parts that accentuated the sexuality of women.